 Examples of past team-taught courses include “Imagined Languages” (Michael Gordin and Joshua Katz); “Adventures in Ideas” (Robert George and Cornel West); and “Witness” (Martha Sandweiss and Esther Schor).

-Assistant, Associate or Full Professors are invited to express interest for AY 19-20 or AY 20-21 and may apply in pairs or groups.
+Faculty on continuing appointments are invited to express interest for AY 21-22 and may apply in pairs or groups.

 A single faculty member may indicate an interest in a topic or in teaching in one of the Humanistic Studies sequence courses listed above.
 In the case of a potential proposal, the Humanities Council will work with partners on campus to identify faculty interested in collaboration.